petersonben50/Everglades/code/2018_binning/2018_binning.md

 **Estimate number of genomes**

 Before performing our clustering, I wanted to get an estimate of the number of genomes that we had in each assembly.
-I used the anvi-display-contigs-stats program to do this, then manually saved the estimated number of genomes to `estimated_number_of_genomes.csv`.
+I used the anvi-display-contigs-stats program to do this, then manually saved the estimated number of genomes to `estimated_number_of_genomes.csv` (in the second column).
+In the third column, I added the number of clusters I'd like CONCOCT to generate for me.